elierotenberg/coding-styles/es6.md

 const a = b + c;
 ```

-- End files with a single newline character.
+- Files MUST end with a single newline character.

-- Use leading dot and indentation for method chaining.
+- Leading dot and proper indentation MUST be used for method chaining.

 ```js
 // bad